-In August 2015 I visited Papua New Guinea (PNG).
+In August 2015 I visited Oceania again during a visit to Papua New Guinea (PNG).
 Papua New Guinea is a member of the Commonwealth of Nations.

 The trip was organized by Niugini Holidays, a tour operator in Australia.
 I had booked a private tour, since I don't like going on group tours.
 The organization of the trip was great, everything went smoothly.
 Only the pickup in Mt.
 Hagen airport by the hotel was a bit of a problem.
 I had to call them several times till they finally picked me up.
 I can really recommend Niugini Holidays.